pellcorp/creality/k1/readme.md

 scripts/recreate-pellcorp-env.sh is run on my k1-qemu environment and then I scp it back and merge it, less than ideal but I only need configupdater.

+## Original Bootloader

+I got a copy of the original nozzle bootloader from zarboz from discord, I have saved it here for reference.
+Can be used to restore a bricked MCU with stlink.

+Refer to bootloader/Bootloader_GD32_ToolheadNozzle_Creality.bin